 TM went off in a new direction

 The pursuit of full enlightenment did not lead people to more peace of mind.
-Instead many people became more and more troubled the more they tried and failed to attain the three mythical higher states of mind described in such detail by their Guru.
+Instead, many people became more and more troubled the more they tried and failed to attain the three mythical higher states of consciousness described in such detail by their Guru.

-Some people experienced Kundalini awakenings gone wrong and ended up with serious mental problems.
+Some people experienced Kundalini awakenings gone wrong and ended up with severe mental problems.
 Some people did not ever fully recover.
-The advanced practices seemed to open people up to energy that can go awry pretty easily.
+The advanced practices seemed to open people up to energy that can go awry pretty quickly.

 In her book Collision with the Infinite Suzanne Segal describes her experience with TM.
 She began having a lot of openings into new states of being right away, even in the basic course.

 She dived into the advanced program for teachers of TM.
-For the next 8 years, she became completely absorbed in the TM movement.
-She was having a lot of anxiety and deep-seated fear during meditation but when she shared her concerns with the Guru he just laughed it off and did not address the issue properly.
+For the next eight years, she became utterly absorbed in the TM movement.
+She was having a lot of anxiety and deep-seated fear during meditation, but when she shared her concerns with the Guru, he just laughed it off and did not address the issue adequately.

-After reading her autobiography it is my sense that her spiritual growth went off course and was stunted for ten long years because she did not have proper guidance once the advanced TM practices had opened her up and left hanging.
+After reading her autobiography, I sense that her spiritual growth went off course and was stunted for ten long years because she did not have proper guidance once the advanced TM practices had opened her up and left her hanging.

 That’s not all…